US STOCKS-Wall Street sinks 3%, Dow at late July lows as pandemic surges

 "As people run through the likely scenarios of what could happen with the election, there's no short-term good answer," he said.

-The Big Tech companies - Apple, Alphabet, Amazon and Facebook - which are due to report results on Thursday, all fell about 3% or more, weighing the most on the S&P 500.
+The Big Tech companies - Apple, Alphabet and Facebook - which are due to report results on Thursday, all fell 4.6% or more.
+With Microsoft and Amazon.com, they weighed the most on the S&P 500.

 Of the 206 S&P 500 companies that have reported third-quarter earnings so far, about 83% have topped expectations, according to Refinitiv data.
 But earnings on average are expected to fall 14.8% from a year earlier.